FelipeSempertegui/FEM_renderer/README.md

    * Uniform & harmonic excitation pressures: set at the boundaries describing the lateral region of the eardrum.
 It simulates the sound stimuli that reaches that membrane
    * Damping: the acoustic resistance of the cochlear fluid (which damps the stapes movement) is set at the surface of the stapes footplate.

 2. All global & sparse matrices (mass, damping & stiffness) and the load vector are computed and assembled in parallel via openMP.
-Right after this procedure, the fixed boundary conditions are applied to the generated matrices.
+Next, the fixed boundary conditions are applied to the generated matrices.

 3. The frequencies of the excitation pressures are typed by the user, which -  in combination with the constrained matrices – are used to solve the linear system and provide complex-valued displacement fields.